-In the present work of lithium ferrites, is to check the formation of ferrite containing AI^{+3} and Co^{+3} ions along with Fe^{+3} ions.
-All these compounds have M-structure through the site distribution changes.
-No changes occur in the charge distribution but the site distribution is change due to strichiometric changes.
+In this present work, lithium hard ferrites are to check the formation of ferrite containing $Al^{+3}$ and $Co^{+3}$ ions along with Fe+3 ions.
+All these compounds have a magnetoplumbite structure (M-type) through the site distribution changes.
+No changes occur in the charge distribution but the site distribution is change due to strichiometric changes and the values of lattice parameters 'a' and 'c'.
+The variation in electrical conductivity and activation energy may be due to chemical composition and a small number of ferrous ions Fe+2 ions are generally developed during the sintering process in the compounds.